Original text published on my Facebook profile on September 20, 2020 and on Reddit.

 The 2019 Memorial observance was held on April 19, 2019 during the 13-week experiment.
 This “important annual sacred event” was held during the 12th week of the experiment.
 This meant that 12 weeks had already passed without anyone checking up on me.

-Three (3) weeks before this event, congregation members would engage in a campaign to invite persons via flyers/invitations to this important sacred event.
+Three (3) weeks before this event, publishers in each congregation would engage in a campaign to invite persons via flyers/invitations to this important sacred event.
 Members who ceased to participate in their religious activities and who had stopped attending their religious gatherings, were contacted by the local elders.

 No one reached out to me to inquire whether I would be attending this “important event”.
 No one called to ask why I missed the Memorial observance.